larsiusprime/tdrpg-mod-docs/01_03_overview.md

   scenes/aliases.xml        ← image & light file aliases (redirect a file to a different one in the cutscene script under various conditions)
 ```

-Next, we'll dig into the various data files and explaining how they work.
+Next, we'll dig into the various data files and explain how they work.